-Word Processing: Equipment Operation (2) CSU
+75 Word Processing: Equipment Operation (2) CSU

-Lecture 1 hour; laboratory 2 hours.
-Designed to meet the needs of beginning computer students of all majors by providing the skills necessary to operate a simple word processing program, PPS: Professional Write, on an IBM PC.
-Emphasis is placed on undenstanding the logic inherent in performing basic word processing operations in order to input, edit, and print elementary documents such as letters, memos, and reports.
+Designed to meet the needs of beginning computer students of all majors by providing the skills necessary to operate a simple word processing program on a personal computer.
+Emphasis is placed on understanding the logic inherent in performing basic word processing operations in order to input, edit, and print elementary documents such as letters, memos, and reports.

-Keyboarding for Data Processing (1)
+76 Keyboarding for Data Processing (1)